Jamie Nash

 24 Things You Can Do to Help Save the Ocean

 Oceans cover over 70 percent of the Earth’s surface.
 All life depends on them for food, biodiversity, and even to stabilize global weather patterns.
-But experts say that by 2050 there may be more plastic than fish in the sea and that mass marine extinction, global warming, and acidification will probably devastate these precious ecosystems.
-While we …
+However, experts say that by 2050, there may be more plastic than …

 Read More »